 This animated film contains examples of:

-- Bad Boss: Synonamess Botch (and he's aware of it where the vultures are concerned).
+- Bad Boss: Synonamess Botch, and he's completely aware of it at least with regards to the vultures.

-- Big Red Button: Labeled "The Big Red One", it will detonate all the nightmares in Din.
+- Big Red Button: A button labelled "The Big Red One" is designed to detonate all the nightmare bombs in Din at once.

-- Books That Bite: Seen during Ralph and Mumford's nightmare.
+- Books That Bite: Killer books are seen during Ralph and Mumford's nightmare.

 - Cartoon Creature: Ralph's default form.